Employee Replacement Costs

 Coworker Engagement and Culture Deterioration

-When employees see their coworkers getting replaced, they can disengage and become less productive.
-High turnover causes employees’ confidence in the organization to dwindle, resulting in deteriorating company culture and workers not performing as well.
-Additionally, coworkers must pick up the slack while the position is unfilled or new hire is training, adding to low morale and burnout.
+High turnover causes employees’ confidence in the organization to dwindle, resulting in a deteriorating company culture and productivity.
+They may lose friends when people leave.
+Additionally, coworkers must pick up the slack while the position is unfilled or a new hire is training, adding to low morale and burnout.

 How to Calculate Replacement Cost

-Pick one specific job position at your company and make the following calculations to find out how much an employee replacement for that role will cost.
+Let’s look at how you figure out the ERC of a specific job.
+Pick one job position at your company and make the following calculations to find out how much an employee replacement for that role will cost.

 Step 1: Calculate Vacant Position Coverage Cost